 At River Trail Nature Center, walk through sugar maple woods along the river on self-guiding trails, learn of the past and present in the exhibit building, and visit a few of our native animals.

 Connect with the historic past of the Palos Hills at The Little Red Schoolhouse.
 In 2010 a new visitor center with additional live animals and exhibits, children’s activity room, and more joined the old school.

-Established in 1931, Trailside Museum of Natural History served as the first public nature education facility of the Forest Preserve District of Cook County.
-The Museum building, gardens and grounds are wheelchair accessible.
+Established in 1931, Trailside Museum of Natural History served as the first public nature education facility of the Forest Preserves of Cook County.

 Sand Ridge Nature Center’s 235 acres offer trails for easy hiking.
 From ¼-mile to 2 miles long, each trail passes through a number of habitats, including prairies, oak savannas and woodlands on ancient beaches and sand dunes, marshes and ponds.